 Upon her return to the US, Gulsara worked with a group of students at the University of Pennsylvania and Columbia University to open new channels for aid.
 So how could we spread the word?
 Few donors are familiar with the Aral Sea, Uzbekistan, and Central Asia in general.

 We quickly realized the need for people-to-people exchange.
 Change starts by simply engaging young volunteers from the US with their peers in the Aral Region!
 For each field project, we invited a group of Americans, who would volunteer alongside local high-schoolers.
 Upon returning to the US, our students become ambassadors for the Aral.
 On campuses, we organize cultural events to share the relationship between Central Asia’s water and its age-old traditions.

 Having raised funds, we focused on the most vulnerable communities.
-Solutions are abundant, but expensive.
-In partnership with local NGOs, schools and farmers, we focus on: 1. reverse osmosis filtration to desalinate water; 2. drip-line systems to promote water-efficient farming; 3. adaptable fruit trees able to fight malnutrition; 4. saxaul trees to block toxic sands.
-With small steps, we hope to make a tangible contribution to the wellbeing in partner communities.
+Solutions are abundant but expensive.
+In partnership with local NGOs, schools, and farmers, we focus on: 1. reverse osmosis filtration to desalinate water; 2. drip-line systems to promote water-efficient farming; 3. adaptable fruit trees able to fight malnutrition; 4. saxaul trees to block toxic sands.
+With small steps, we hope to make a tangible contribution to the well-being of partner communities.

 Our first field project was small.
 With just two thousand dollars, how could we make the largest possible impact on the future of the Aral Region?
 The answer is in education.
 From 2017-2021, we trained approximately 200 young Uzbekistanis on how to be an effective advocate for the environment.
 Whereas a reverse osmosis filter will eventually need to be replaced, we hope our students will become the catalyst for a new generation of local ecological volunteers.